Quick start for transitioning your legacy web client application to Unified Interface

 If administration mode is enabled, you must disable it so you can view the Solutions area.
 More information: Administration mode

-Find the Field Service or Project Service Automation solution and open it.
+Find the Field Service or Project Service Automation solution and select it.
 The option to Upgrade should be available.
 Select it to upgrade the solution.

 The latest versions of Field Service and Project Service Automation on the Unified Interface are available by default for newly created instances.
 If you want to upgrade an existing environment with installed earlier versions, you must request the upgrade by contacting Microsoft Customer Support.